 4. DISCUSSION

-4.1 The Demographic Characteristic of Research Subjects

 Most patients in the intramuscular testosterone injection group had posterior type hypospadias (86.6%), and in the testosterone application group most also had posterior type hypospadias (46.7%).
 In contrast to the findings of several other studies, the majority of hypospadias reported are of the anterior/distal type (subcoronal and glandular), especially the glandular type, which contributes to 60 – 75% of all hypospadias cases in the world, both in children and adults.
 Maritska et al. in their study reported that in 50% of cases, the location of hypospadias was in the anterior aspect, 20% of cases had a central location and the rest were posterior (Maritska et al., 2015).
 Overall, the subcoronal position is the most common abnormal location.